Engineering THE IMPOSSIBLE

 Designing battery packs and chargers requires a multi-discipline integration of the individual complex electronic & mechanical elements assuring system level design solutions in a collaborative environment.

 iTECH’s in-house Engineering team is comprised all of the essential disciplines:

-For every project, we assemble team members from all of these disciplines to ensure delivering designs that are not only innovative in solving your challenges but also completely manufacturable in the real world.
+- For every project, we assemble team members from each of these disciplines to ensure that we are delivering designs that are not only innovative in solving your challenges, but also completely manufacturable in the real world.